Mouth Burn: Causes and Treatments

 Most of us in the above situation, whether we burn our mouth on hot pizza or hot coffee, only suffer from a mouth burn for a few days to about a week.
 However, it can unfortunately lead to some agonizing issues.

 According to the Wound Care Society, cuts and other trauma to mouth tissue “usually heal within days,” meaning most mouth burns don’t end up needing medical attention.

 Dr. Alison Bruce of The Mayo Clinic says that most mouth burns are considered first-degree burns that “damage cells in the outermost layer of the skin on your tongue, roof of your mouth, or the inside of your cheeks.” –Let Your Food Cool, Mayo Clinic.

 Burns Can Develop Into Blisters, Mouth Ulcers or Worse

-If you burn your mouth severely enough, as stated above, blisters can actually form.
-If not properly taken care of, these blisters can become infected.
+If you burn your mouth severely enough, as stated above, blisters can form.
+If not properly taken care of, a mouth burn and its blisters can become infected.
 It is very important to see your dentist right away if you notice any blistering in your mouth where you were burned.

 Tongue Burns Can Destroy Taste Buds

-If you burn your tongue bad enough, it can lead to the destruction of some of your taste buds.
-Thankfully, it is commonly known that taste buds do grow back, and pretty quickly at that.
-However, the worse the burn is, though, and the more that are destroyed, the longer it will take for them to grow back.
-Don’t worry, though, as research shows you don’t lose your sense of taste from this.
-In fact, it stays strong even as we age.
+If you burn your tongue badly enough, it can actually lead to the destruction of some of your taste buds.
+Thankfully, taste buds do grow back, but the worse the burn, the longer it will take for the taste buds to grow back.
+But don’t worry!
+We don’t lose your sense of taste from taste buds being burnt off.